panva/node-oidc-provider/docs/README.md

 ### scopes

-Array of the scope values that the OP supports
+Array of additional scope values that the OP signals to support in the discovery endpoint

 _**default value**_: